letmejustputthishere/chain-fusion-starter/README.md

 -   [On-chain asset and metadata creation for ERC721 NFT contracts](https://github.com/letmejustputthishere/chain-fusion-nft-creator)

-Build your own use-case on top of the chain_fusion starter and [share it with the community](https://github.com/letmejustputthishere/chain-fusion-starter/discussions/10)!
+Build your own use case on top of the chain_fusion starter and [share it with the community](https://github.com/letmejustputthishere/chain-fusion-starter/discussions/10)!
 Some ideas you could explore:

 -   A referral canister that distributes rewards to users based on their interactions with an EVM smart contract
--   A ckNFT canister that mints an NFT on the ICP when an EVM helper smart contract emits an `ReceivedNft`, similar to the [`EthDepositHelper`](https://github.com/dfinity/ic/blob/master/rs/ethereum/cketh/minter/EthDepositHelper.sol) contract the ckETH minter uses.
+-   A ckNFT canister that mints an NFT on the ICP when an EVM helper smart contract emits a `ReceivedNft`, similar to the [`EthDepositHelper`](https://github.com/dfinity/ic/blob/master/rs/ethereum/cketh/minter/EthDepositHelper.sol) contract the ckETH minter uses.
 This could enable users to trade NFTs on the ICP without having to pay gas fees on Ethereum.
 -   Price oracles for DeFi applications via [exchange rate canister](https://github.com/dfinity/exchange-rate-canister)
 -   Prediction market resolution
 -   Soulbound NFT metadata and assets stored in a canister
--   An on-chain managed passive index fonds (e.g. top 10 ERC20 tokens trade on Uniswap)
+-   An on-chain managed passive index fund (e.g. top 10 ERC20 tokens trade on Uniswap)
 -   An on-chain donations stream